hillegass/BNRPersistence/README.markdown

 # BNRPersistence
 Aaron Hillegass<br/>
 aaron@bignerdranch.com<br/>
-March 29, 2010
+July 9, 2010

 After a few years of whining that Core Data could have been better, I thought I should write a persistence framework that points in what I think is the right direction.
 And this is it.
+BNRPersistence is similar to both archiving and Core Data.

 One big difference?
 Objects can have ordered relationships.
 For example, a playlist of songs is an ordered collection.
 This is awkward to do in Core Data because it uses a relational database.

 Another big difference?
 It doesn't use SQLite, but rather a key-value store called Tokyo Cabinet.

 BNRPersistence is not really a framework at the moment,  just a set of classes that you can include in your project.

+Features include:

+- better performance than Core Data in many situations
+- indexed full-text search
+- encrypted data stores
+- per-instance versioning.

 ## Installation